acetaminophen, caffeine, and isometheptene

 Do not use acetaminophen, caffeine, and isometheptene if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-You should not take this medication if you are allergic to acetaminophen (Tylenol), caffeine, or isometheptene, or if you have:
+You should not take this medicine if you are allergic to acetaminophen (Tylenol), caffeine, or isometheptene, or if you have:

 severe kidney disease;